titogithub123/MechaCar_Statistical_Analysis_1/README.md

 Now, because the p-value of our linear regression analyisis is 5.35e-11, which is much smaller than our assumed significance level of 0.05% we can confidently state that there is sufficient evidence to reject our "null" hypothesis, which means that the slope of our linear model is NOT zero.

 According to the Multiple R-squared value of 0.7149 we can conclude that we have an approx. 71% effective rate of our linear model predicting MPG of the MechaCar prototypes.
+So, while we can generate a failry good idea of what variables influence our MPG capabilities, there is still something to be desired and ideally we can add in variables to see if we can increase the effective rate of our linear model to over 71%.

 # Deliverable 2: Summary Statistics on Suspension Coils
 ***Perform summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.***